ant0nix/tg_addblock/README.md

 # tg addblock
-Telegram addblock with AI for groups
+Telegram addblock with AI for groups.